quikkly/android-sdk/README.md

 A more detailed example of how you can use the ScanFragment can be seen within our [Local Social Sharing](https://github.com/quikkly/android-sdk/tree/master/LocalSocialSharing) sample app.

-#### Without Quikkly back-end
+#### Generation Without Quikkly back-end

-Scannables can be generated for use on your own back-end.
-Instantiating them requires an numeric value for the code and a Skin for visual representation with a [ScannableImageView](http://docs.quikkly.io/android/0.9.0/render-lib/net/quikkly/android/render/ScannableImageView.html)
+Scannables can be generated for use within your own app and also passed back to you if you wish to store them within your own back-end solution.
+Instantiating them requires an numeric value for the code and a Skin for visual representation within a [ScannableImageView](http://docs.quikkly.io/android/0.9.0/render-lib/net/quikkly/android/render/ScannableImageView.html).

+Again, our [Local Social Sharing](https://github.com/quikkly/android-sdk/tree/master/LocalSocialSharing) sample app details how you can achieve this.

 ### Displaying Scannables